 Creating a dollars-for-doers program is a great way to encourage volunteerism.
 In a dollar-for-doers program, a company gives credits (equal to dollar values) to employees based on volunteer hours they performed and they can use the credits to make donations to charitable organizations.
 These programs lead to greater participation in volunteer events.

-Studies indicate that the best corporate volunteer programs are ones that find the “sweet spot” of effectiveness.
+Your volunteer event shouldn’t end with the event itself.
+Make sure to take photos and videos during the event.
+Track the number of volunteers and the number of hours worked.
+And use everything you have to build momentum for the next volunteer opportunity.Studies indicate that the best corporate volunteer programs are ones that find the “sweet spot” of effectiveness.
 This includes a level of engagement and participation that’s high enough to create a positive impact without the company applying so much pressure that the program feels involuntary.
 To support this balance, continue to find ways to share the impact of your programs and recognize volunteer commitment.
 This approach can help maximize the impact your team makes through a nonprofit organization.

-At Bright Funds, we offer an employee volunteer program platform that supports an outstanding user experience while also lessening the administrative burden.
+The right platform for volunteer program management streamlines both the employee and administrator experiences, empowering your organization to increase impact and engagement.An effective volunteer program management platform can help you:- Manage logistics effectively.
+Facilitate the creation of events.- Create an easy, frictionless signup process.- Track volunteer hours.- Gather data to demonstrate impact.At Bright Funds, we offer an employee volunteer program platform that supports an outstanding user experience while also lessening the administrative burden.
 Learn more: schedule a Bright Funds demo.